 Voila!
 You have just made a beautiful and usable Oven Mitt.
 Follow these instructions to make a partner for your Oven Mitt so that they make a pair.

-More DIY sewing projects from My abiding home:
+For more DIY projects from My abiding home:

 If you try this project, I’d love if you came back and gave it 5 stars!